jug971990/Hand_on_Chest_Action_Detection_using_Deep_Learning/README.md

  # Trained model:

-     The trained model is available in the below path
+     The trained models are available in the below path

      Hand_on_Chest_Action_Detection_using_Deep_Learning/Trained_model